 As a school we take all comments seriously, so please read our responses to concerns/queries:

 "I am not sure of the communication channels to feed back positive and negative"

 Here at Wallsend St. Peter's we offer an open-door policy to be available for all parents or carers who would like to speak to a member of staff.
 While teachers are teaching the class, it may not be possible to speak directly to them immediately but appointments can be made to speak with them at the end of the school day.
 As Acting Headteacher, I am supported by an Acting Deputy Headteacher, plus Key Stage Leaders, so there is always a Senior member of staff available to respond to any comments or queries that you have.

 Alternatively, I will respond to emails and phone calls at the earliest convenience.

 "Other schools push their bright children more."

 Our whole school focus this term is to challenge pupils at all ability levels to ensure that they make rapid progress.

 "KS2 children need more help and encouragement with reading."

-Since Christmas we have been very lucky that volunteers from St. Peter's church and the local community have been in school 2 afternoons per week to listen to the children read.
+Since Christmas we have been very lucky that volunteers from St. Peter's church and the local community have been in school two afternoons per week to listen to the children read.
 This is ongoing and will continue into the future.
-My intention from after the Easter break is to also be available 2 afternoons per week in the hope that I can get through every child in the school, spending time enjoying books with them, helping when needed and encouraging them to read.
+My intention from after the Easter break is to also be available two afternoons per week in the hope that I can get through every child in the school, spending time enjoying books with them, helping when needed and encouraging them to read.